mspirkov/yii2-db/README.md

 It provides two main methods:

--   `wrap` for executing a callable within a transaction and re-throwing any exceptions
+-   `safeWrap` - executes a callable within a transaction, safely handling exceptions and logging them.
--   `safeWrap` for executing a callable within a transaction, logging exceptions, and returning a boolean indicating success.
+-   `wrap` - executes a callable within a transaction.

 Usage example: